Surfytom/Swim2DPose/README.md

 ```-s``` saves the output videos to the specified folder.
 If no argument is passed videos will be saved to 'Pipeline/results'

 Consult [the pipeline read me](https://github.com/Surfytom/Swim2DPose/blob/main/Pipeline/PipelineREADME.md) for more information and all available configuration flags.

+### Label Box Annotation Upload

+Label Box model annotation uploading is only supported by the DWPose model at the moment.
+For more information about how to use it please consult the [Label Box section of the Pipeline read me](https://github.com/Surfytom/Swim2DPose/blob/main/Pipeline/PipelineREADME.md#labelbox).

 ## AlphaPose